 The cost to access is the bridge is 8 euro for adults and 4 euro for children 4-14 years old.
-This is the cost for crossing the bridge rounrip.
+This is the cost for crossing the Highline 179 suspension bridge rounrip.
 It allows for you to walk around both ruins on each side of the bridge and then hike down the way you started.
 For the avid hiker, there is another path you can hike down on the other side of the bridge but it was not as clearly marked nor was it as smooth of a walk from what we could see.
 We chose to re-cross the bridge (bonus) and then hike down the way we walked up.
 The ruins at Fort Claudia and Ehrenburg Fortification are free.
 This makes a budget friendly (and healthy) way to spend a few hours or a whole day.

 When you reach the top you can explore around Fort Claudia before crossing the bridge to Ehrenburg fortification and hiking around it.
 These are 2 of the 4 structures that are part of what is known today as the “Burgenwelt (Castle World) Ehrenberg”.
 Both structures are ruins but interesting sights for kids to see what happens to buildings over time.
 My eldest was making a game out of the different structures of trying to guess what each place was used as.
-He was very creative about where to be protected against the dragons.
+He was very creative about the best place to protected against the dragons.
 LOL.

 The highlight of the trip is of course crossing Highline 179 bridge.
 The bridge is secure but does sway a little on a windy days.
 My son thought it was the neatest thing being able to “walk across the sky”.
 The day we went it was not too crowded but it was windy.
 The lack of crowds made accessing the bridge easy.
 We were able to get great pictures with very little wait time for a location.
 The wind might have kept the faint at heart away.
 What about you, Are you adventurous enough to try it out?